ladjs/koa-views/README.md

 })
 ```

-* `opts.engineSource`: replace consolidate as default engine source
+* `opts.engineSource`: replace `@ladjs/consolidate` as default engine source

-If you’re not happy with consolidate or want more control over the engines, you can override it with this options. `engineSource` should
+If you’re not happy with `@ladjs/consolidate` or want more control over the engines, you can override it with this options. `engineSource` should
 be an object that maps an extension to a function that receives a path and options and returns a promise.
 In this example templates with the `foo` extension will always return `bar`.

 ```js